Image: Depositphotos, Valentyn Volkov

 Why you should try it: Because if you can’t be on the beach, the next best thing is sipping on a paradise-inspired cocktail.
 With its bright yellow-orange hue, mango screams ‘summertime’.

 How to do it: Place a peeled mango, lime juice, a teaspoon of simple syrup and ¾ cup of rum in a blender.
 Blend until smooth.
 Pour the mixture over a glass full of crushed ice.
+You can also make a spicy mango margarita by substituting tequila for rum and a chopped jalapeno for simple syrup.

 Why you should try it: Take a break from the super spicy salsas and try scooping your chips through this lighter mixture.
 The sweet contrast of the mango paired with the slight kick of the jalapeño complement each other handsomely.